Car Hire Insurance in Europe

 Liability Coverage is Included in Your Rental Fee

-Car hire insurance in Europe typically includes mandatory liability coverage that is included in the rental fee.
+Car hire excess insurance in Europe typically includes mandatory liability coverage that is included in the rental fee.
 This type of coverage can be used if the car is damaged or if the renter causes harm to someone on the road.
-It is important to check the maximum protection cover amounts for personal injuries and material damages for the specific European country you plan to rent a car in, as they may vary.
+It is important to check the maximum protection cover amounts for material damages for the specific European country you plan to rent a car in, as they may vary.
+We encourage you to check out our specific car hire excess insurance for the following destinations:

-An excess insurance policy is a very affordable way to make sure that an excess or deductible payment doesn’t ruin your holiday.
-This coverage will reimburse you if you must pay the excess or deductible due to an accident with your rental car.,
+A car hire excess insurance policy is a very affordable way to make sure that an excess or deductible payment doesn’t ruin your holiday.
+This coverage will reimburse you if you must pay the excess or deductible due to an accident with your hire car.

-This guide will walk you through all you need to know about CDWs and LDWs in the UK and EU as well as how an excess insurance policy can help you save money while renting a car.
+This guide will walk you through all you need to know about CDWs and LDWs in the UK and EU as well as how a car hire excess insurance policy can help you save money while renting a car.

 Get Started